tjotala/lr-find-duplicates/README.md

 ## Adobe Lightroom Plug-In

 This is a simple plug-in that finds duplicate photos (or videos) in Adobe Lightroom catalog, matching by the basename of each selected file.
-The duplicates it finds are added to a new collection named `Found Duplicates by Name`.
+The duplicates it finds are added to a new collection named `Found Duplicates`.

 ## Getting Started